Chloe Shorten

-Clothilde Edwina Louise Shorten (née Bryce; born 1971) is an Australian corporate affairs specialist and the spouse of former Leader of the Opposition Bill Shorten.
+Clothilde Edwina Louise Shorten (née Bryce; born 1971) is an Australian company director, corporate affairs specialist, author, and public advocate.
+She is the spouse of Professor Bill Shorten, former Leader of the Opposition and subsequent Minister for the National Disability Insurance Scheme in the Albanese Government.
+The daughter of Dame Quentin Bryce, Australia's 25th Governor-General, Shorten has built an independent career spanning journalism, more than two decades of corporate communications leadership in the resources and technology sectors, and a growing portfolio of health, finance, digital rights, and social service board directorships.

 Early life and education

 Shorten was born in Brisbane in 1971 as the fourth of five children.
-Her mother is Dame Quentin Bryce who was the Governor General of Australia and her father is Michael Bryce.
-She grew up in the suburb of St Lucia, containing the University of Queensland where her mother was a law lecturer and tutor.
-She attended Ironside State School, Somerville House and Indooroopilly State High School.
+Her mother is Dame Quentin Bryce, who was the Governor-General of Australia, and her father is Michael Bryce.
+She grew up in the suburb of St Lucia, which contains the University of Queensland, where her mother was a law lecturer and tutor.
+She attended Ironside State School, Somerville House, and Indooroopilly State High School.
 At primary school, she was a friend of future senator Kimberley Kitching.

-After high school, she joined the Sunday Mail in Brisbane as a copygirl, and started studying an online degree in communications, through Deakin University in Victoria.
-She also started, but then never completed an MBA at the University of Queensland.
+After high school, she joined the Sunday Mail in Brisbane as a copygirl and started studying an online degree in communications through Deakin University in Victoria.
+She also started, but did not complete, an MBA at the University of Queensland.

 Career

+Early career

 Between 1993 and 1994, Shorten worked at Lexmark as a marketing assistant.
 Then in 2000, Shorten began working in communications at Mincom until 2002.
 From 2005 she then worked for Cement Australia.
+Writing is Shorten's third career, having started working life as a journalist before becoming a public affairs specialist in large corporate organisations in the resources and technology sectors.

+Corporate communications

+Shorten built an executive career spanning more than 25 years in the engineering, resources, and technology sectors, advising boards on media, investor, government, and community relations.
+She developed and led issues and crisis management functions, directed brand strategy, oversaw corporate communications, and managed investor and community engagement through change processes in resources, mining, and information technology corporations.

-Recommencing her career in 2014, after a four year break due to rearing their first child together with Bill Shorten, she worked at engineering services company Calibre.
+Recommencing her career in 2014, after a four-year break to rear her first child with Bill Shorten, she worked at engineering services company Calibre.
 She then resigned in 2016 to spend more time with her husband on the election campaign trail.

-Shorten's first book Take Heart – A Story for Modern Stepfamilies, was published by Melbourne University Press in 2017.

-Her second book, The Secret Ingredient; The Power of the Family Table, about the importance of regular family meals at the kitchen table was published in April 2018.

-Shorten describes herself as passionate about equal opportunity and ending family violence.
-She has been an Ambassador for the Victorian Government's Victoria Against Violence campaign and is a Patron of Our Watch.
-She is a strategic advisor for the Burnet Institute in Papua New Guinea.
+She holds qualifications in communications, marketing, management, and corporate social responsibility.
+She has since added credentials in AI governance and leadership, including completion of a practitioner program at Stanford University's Ethics, Technology and Public Policy course.
+Her professional affiliations include membership of the Australian Institute of Company Directors (MAICD), the Governance Institute of Australia (GIA(Aff)), and the Global AI Sustainability Taskforce (GAIST).